-László Trócsányi has served as Justice Minister in the third Orbán since June 2014.
+László Trócsányi has served as Justice Minister in the Orbán government since June 2014.

-Trócsányi reviously served as a member of Hungary’s Constitutional Court from 2007 to 2010 and as the country’s ambassador to France during the period of the second Orbán government from 2010 to 2014.
+Trócsányi was a member of the Constitutional Court of Hungary from 2007 to 2010 and was the country’s ambassador to France during the period of the second Orbán government from 2010 to 2014.

 Born in Budapest.
 Received degree from the Loránd Eötvös University of Law and Political Sciences Budapest in 1980.